 Today America is more religiously and ethnically diverse than ever before.
-The wave of immigration in the early part of the twentieth century made America a microcosm of Europe.
+The wave of immigration in the early part of the 20th century made America a microcosm of Europe.
 But since 1965, with the new period of high immigration, America has become a microcosm of the world.
 The new multiculturalism has important religious implications, as new communities of Hindus, Muslims, Buddhists, Sikhs, and others put down roots in American soil.
-For all Americans, creating a truly pluralist society will mean more than just acknowledging this diversity; It will mean engaging this diversity in building a common society.
+For all Americans, creating a truly pluralist society will mean more than just acknowledging this diversity; it will mean engaging this diversity in building a common society.
 Some doubt that it is possible and have argued once again for immigration restrictions.
-In the early twenty-first century, as in the last, the issues of immigration and xenophobia have once again risen to the top of the American agenda.
+In the early 21st century, as in the last, the issues of immigration and xenophobia have once again risen to the top of the American agenda.

 In the half century since 1965, immigrants have come to the United States from all over the world.
 They have come from Mexico, Central America, and the Caribbean, from Africa and the Middle East.
 A significant new Jewish population has come from the former Soviet Union.
 Muslims and Zoroastrians have come from Iran.
-However, the highest percentage growth-rate has been in immigrants from Asia and the Pacific.
+However, the highest percentage growth rate has been in immigrants from Asia and the Pacific.
 As diverse as Asia is diverse, they have brought with them the many religious traditions of their homelands.

 From India have come Hindus with all the many streams and strands of the Hindu religious tradition.
 They have gradually moved from makeshift quarters and rental space into elaborate and beautifully designed temples in such cities as Pittsburgh, Nashville, Atlanta, and Detroit.
 The Jain community, also from India, has created a nationwide network, building temples and launching a youth movement.
 Sikhs have built gurdwaras, sponsored Red Cross Blood Drives, and struggled to claim the right to wear their turbans, whether on hard-hat jobs or in the armed services.